renatocaliari/contornos/docs/en/apps.md

 * Approve → do not use this verb or expect this kind of responsibility.
 Responsibilities do not limit other contornos.
 If you want to limit the type of interaction with any organizational artifact, then use [resources of exclusive control](/en/contornos#resources-of-exclusive-control-how), [process](/en/contornos#process-how) or [agreements structural](/en/contornos#structural-agreements).
 * Align → Alignment is ambiguous.
 What is expected with the alignment?
 Advise or advise someone?
 Consult?
 Share information?
 * Collaborate / Reply to people (or messages from people) → they are already expected to collaborate and communicate.
 What else is specifically expected in the collaboration?
-* Guarantee / Insure → instead spell out how you want to guarantee or insure something to get something more specific and practical?
+* Guarantee / Ensure → instead spell out how you want to guarantee or ensure something to get something more specific and practical?
 * Meet → find out what the meeting wants to resolve or decide and what specific responsibilities are there.
 * Reply (people or messages from people) → find out what your responses contained: decision? advice? training?
 Ignore it if it's just a normal work interaction, communicating, asking questions, suggesting something, and things expected of any collaborating person.
 * Manage people → responsibilities cannot provide this kind of authority and power.
 What do you want with manage?
 Advise, mentor, train?
 See more about [special contornos in Apps](/en/apps#special-contornos).